 An inquest is a legal inquiry which is investigated by a coroner into the medical cause and circumstances of a death.
-In the context of medical negligence, claims inquests are usually held if a precise cause of death is still uncertain even after a post-mortem is carried out by a pathologist to try
+In the context of medical negligence, inquests are usually held if a precise cause of death is still uncertain even after a post-mortem is carried out by a pathologist to try

 and identify the cause of death.

-We have developed the following guide so that families in this unenviable position know what to expect from the inquest process.
+Our clinical negligence solicitors have developed the following guide so that families in this unenviable position know what to expect from the inquest process.

 A Coroner is notified if: